darlinghq/darling-docs/src/build-instructions.md

 ### SSE3 Support

-When running on older CPUs without SSE3 Support you might run into issues like:
+When running on older CPUs without SSE3 Support, you might run into issues like:

 ```
 user$ darling shell